jbmilgrom/blogg/src/post/identity-state-time.md

 <figcaption>Is "BankAccount" really a bank account?</figcaption>

-allows “its” balance to evolve in an unspecified manner, which undermines the “bank account” abstraction. new, class and public constructs obscure the actual semantics in this case.
-The same can be said of a bankAccount object that publicly exposes the balance attribute, as was alluded to above.
+allows “its” balance to evolve in an unspecified manner, which undermines the “bank account” abstraction. `new`, `class` and `public` constructs obscure the actual semantics in this case.
+The same can be said of a `bankAccount` object that publicly exposes the balance attribute, as was alluded to above.

 ```ts
 class BankAccount {